Discovering Your Dharma: Aligning Your Higher Purpose With Vision for a Better World

 Aligning Your Space

-In Feng Shui, your purpose is closely connected to the energy flow in your home and workspace.
-This area is typically associated with the Career & Life Path gua, located at your main entrance.
+In Feng Shui, your purpose is closely connected to the main, initial energy flow in your home and workspace.
+This area is typically located at your main entrance, or the " north" section of your home or office.

 This area governs your life direction and opportunities for success and fulfillment so it is one of the most important areas to optimize.
 Ensuring that the northern area of your home or office is clear, clean, and decorated intentionally can help align your career with your purpose and attract new opportunities